 To get the best result in terms of treatment, you should visit your doctor.

 The doctor must be informed about the symptoms of menstrual irregularities.
-They will perform a complete physical examination and look into the patient’s medical history.
-Your doctor will also perform a screen test for any eating disorders (education may be necessary).
+They will perform a complete physical and look into the patient’s medical history.
+Your doctor will also perform a screen test for any eating problems (education may be necessary).
+They will also ask if you are taking any kinds of medicine.

-In fact, a number of tests are done to establish the hormone levels and exclude other conditions.
+In fact, a number of tests are done to establish the levels of hormones and also to exclude other conditions.
 These tests include pelvic examination, a Pap test, specific blood tests and pregnancy test.
+Doctors may ask the patient to undergo a blood test.
+This will measure hormones in the body.
+An MRI test might be performed to check for any glandular or hypothalamic abnormalities in the brain.

 Women should discuss their period history with their doctors.
 The patient should mention the time when they got their first period, how many times have their periods been occurring and other health problems that had occurred during infancy and childhood.